Merck says experimental pill cuts worst effects of COVID-19

 Pharmaceutical company Merck says its experimental COVID-19 pill reduced hospitalizations and deaths by half in people recently infected with the coronavirus.

+POTENTIAL GAME CHANGER IN COVID19 TRTMEAENT.THANK YOU FOR ENDING YOUR WEEKWITH US.WE'VE SEEN THE EVOLUTION OFTREATMENT FOR THIS VIRUSUNFOLDING IN REAL TIME ANDTODAY, NEWS OF A COVID PILL.THE EARLY RESULTS ARE IN TONIGHTAND TYHE ARE PROMISING.ABC ACTION NEWS REPORTER WITHTHE MAJOR DEVELOPMENT.

+Clinical trials show an experimental pill to treat COVID-19 cut the risk of death or hospitalizations by half.
+The companies..

-WASHINGTON (AP) — Merck says its experimental COVID-19 pill cuts hospitalization and deaths by half, will soon seek authorization..
+Watch VideoDrugmaker Merck said Friday that its experimental COVID-19 pill reduced hospitalizations and deaths by half in people..

-Research shows that the experimental antiviral drug molnupiravir is likely to be effective against known COVID-19 strains.